cocodelacueva/cocodelacueva/README.md

 - ⚡ Fun fact: ...
 -->

 I am a web developer and I live in Buenos Aires.
-I have been working as a freelance in web development for 6 years.
-In 2014 I founded LaCueva.tv which is a web development agency that combines design, UX and technology.
-In 2018 I started working at Portinos as a developer where I became the team leader after two years of work.
-Now I have new challenges, I like to be a leader and I am working to make the development area bigger.
+I have been working working in web development since 2012.
+In 2014 I founded LaCueva.tv which was a web development agency that combined design, UX and technology.
+There I worked with many clients for 6 years.
+Then, in 2020 I started working at Portinos as a developer where I became the team leader after two years of work.
+Now I have **new challenges**.
+I like to be a leader and I am working to make the development area bigger.